nus-cs2113-AY2223S2/ip/docs/README.md

 # User Guide

-Duke is a command-line (CLI) chatbot application that helps you keep track of your tasks.
+Nova is a command-line (CLI) chatbot application that helps you keep track of your tasks.

 ## Features